jbellis/jamm/README.md

 * `queue` as it is a dummy queue referenced by all `Cleaner` instances
 * `next` and `prev` as they are used to create a doubly-linked list of live cleaners and therefore refer to other Cleaners instances

-If `slice`, `duplicate` or `asReadOnlyBuffer` is is used to create a new buffer from an heap buffer, the resulting buffer will have a reference to the original buffer array whereas if the buffer was a direct buffer the new buffer will have a direct reference to the original direct buffer:
+If `slice`, `duplicate` or `asReadOnlyBuffer` is used to create a new buffer from a heap buffer, the resulting buffer will have a reference to the original buffer array, whereas if the buffer was a direct buffer, the new buffer would have a direct reference to the original direct buffer:

 ```
 root [java.nio.DirectByteBuffer] 200 bytes (64 bytes)